sintaxi/smart-helpers/README.md

-# Smart Layouts
+# Smart Helpers

-an extension for the [smart platform](http://smart.joyent.com/) that gives you the ability to render your templates with layouts and partials.
+an extension for the [smart platform](http://smart.joyent.com/) that gives you the ability to render your templates with layouts and partials, datetime helpers, and form helpers.

 ## Install

 add smart-layouts as a git submodule in the js directory of your your smart project:

-    git submodule add git://github.com/sintaxi/smart-layouts.git js/smart-layouts
+    git submodule add git://github.com/sintaxi/smart-helpers.git js/smart-helpers

-Or if you would like to contribute back to smart-layouts, fork the project and then install the submodule with your remote repo location:
+Or if you would like to contribute back to smart-helpers, fork the project and then install the submodule with your remote repo location:

-    git submodule add git@github.com:<username>/smart-layouts.git js/smart-layouts
+    git submodule add git@github.com:<username>/smart-helpers.git js/smart-helpers

 ## Usage

-in your `bootstrap.js` file tell your smart application to use smart-layouts:
+in your `bootstrap.js` file tell your smart application to use smart-helpers. only require the helpers you want to use:

-    system.use("smart-layouts.init")
+    system.use("smart-helpers.layouts")
+    system.use("smart-helpers.datetime")
+    system.use("smart-helpers.forms")

+### Layouts

 smart-layouts defaults to `layouts/application.html`.
 This file may look something like this (catch_content is where your template will be rendered):